alchemist2016/VladimirVukdragovicCV/README.md

 created footer for all pages including social links
 # created section in about me pages
 section divided in 3 columns containing text
+# update on About Me pages
+fixing bugs and organising the page